jameskang410/scraping-netflix/README.md

 # Scraping Netflix - The Unofficial Way!
 A Python class that scrapes information about Netflix movies that are available for streaming.
 Used by [www.tomatoflix.com][1]

+# Warning: Netflix's APIs have changed and this package has not yet been updated to follow those changes.

 # Why?
 This project started because I wanted to create [Tomatoflix][1], an interactive website that helps lazy people like me find random Netflix movies to watch.
 I was surprised to find out that Netflix privatized their API.
 I took matters into my own hands and decided to forge a Netflix API of my own.